What is the 7 year rule in inheritance tax?

 Understanding the 7 year gift rule in inheritance tax

 So, what is the 7 year rule in inheritance tax?
 Essentially, there are a range of gifts that are exempt from inheritance tax.
 Everything else is defined as either a chargeable lifetime transfer (CLT), which is for gifts into a discretionary trust that may be subject to an immediate 20% IHT charge (if paid by the trust, or 25% if paid by the settlor), or a potentially exempt transfer (PET) where the gift will only be completely tax-free if you live for 7 years after gifting it (assuming that the gift has been given to an individual, rather than a business or trust).
 If you die within 7 years of gifting the asset, then the gift will count towards your nil-rate band, as we mentioned above, meaning that it may still be subject to IHT.
 After 7 years, the gift doesn’t count towards the overall value of your estate.
 This is known as the 7 year gift rule in inheritance tax.
+However, the 14 year rule may mean that a failed CLT brings a previous PET back into the estate for assessment.

 What is the gift inheritance tax threshold?